-• A notice for the public hearing was published in the Sacramento Bee on July 24, 2006.
+- A notice for the first public hearing was published in the Sacramento Bee on July 24, 2006.
+The notice was also mailed to attendees of the public workshop, all affected sources, other agricultural facilities, and persons who have requested rulemaking notices. - The Board held the first public hearing on August 24, 2006.
+No comments were received at the hearing. - A notice for the rule adoption hearing was published in the Sacramento Bee on August 29, 2006.
 The notice was also mailed to attendees of the public workshop, all affected sources, other agricultural facilities, and persons who have requested rulemaking notices.